juanpallotta/LPP/README.md

 A description of each of these parameters is described below:

 * `numEventsToAvg_PDL2`: Time averaging for L2 data level products.
 This parameters tell to `lidarAnalysis_PDL2` the numbers of the adjacents lidar profiles to average and produce one merged profile.
 After this, the `time` dimension in the NetCDF file for the L2 data products will be reduced by `numEventsToAvg_PDL2` times.
 The averaging is applied to the L0 lidar profiles matrix.
 If this parameter is negative, all L0 profiles will be averaged producing only one profile to invert.
+* `MonteCarlo_N_SigSet_Err`: Number of lidar signals set generated for the Monte Carlo random error analysis.
+Those lidar signals will be obtained based on the mean and standar error of the time-averaged lidar signal of the data level 2 using `numEventsToAvg_PDL2` lidar profiles.
+Once the time-averaged lidar signal for data level 2 is produced, the mean lidar signal is obtained smoothing it with a moving average filter using `spamAvgWin` bins.
+**If `MonteCarlo_N_SigSet_Err <0`, error analysis won't be computed in the data level 2.**
 * `avg_Points_Fernald`: Numbers of points used for spatial smoothing to apply to the inverted retrieved profiles (extinction and backscatter).
 * `LR`: Lidar ratio used for the inversion.
 The current version of LPP only accepts a constant value for the lidar ratio across the ranges.
 It can be more than one value, in wich each elements must be sepparated by `,`, with a space before and after `,` (see the example array in the previous lines: `LR = 50 , 60 , 70 , 80`).
 * `indxWL_PDL2`: Index of the channel used for the inversion (starting at 0).
 This first version, only one channel can be accepted for the inversion, and the aerosol optical output will have dimensions of `time`, `LR` and `points`.